ezzing/3DLayout-documentation/1-Introduction.md

 ## Invisible keepouts

-If you want to simulate a skylight or any keepout object without drawing the 3d volume you can check the Invisible keepout option to hide the 3D volume but still taking the obstacle into account.
+If you want to simulate a skylight or any keepout object without drawing the 3d volume you can check the 'Invisible keepout' option to hide the 3D volume but still taking the obstacle into account.

 <img class="w400px" src="./layout-doc-imgs/imgs-sin-monitor/invisible-keepout-toggle.jpg" alt="invisible-keepout-toggle" />

 ## Crop keepout to the building shape

-When editing the vertices of a keepout you can check the 'crop to building limits'.
+When editing the vertices of a keepout you can check the 'Crop shape to building limits' option.
 This helps you to draw keepouts that extends to the border of the building with more precision.

 <img class="w400px" src="./layout-doc-imgs/imgs-sin-monitor/crop-shape-building-toggle.jpg" alt="crop-shape-building-toggle" />